allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 ```

-The relationships of a verification method MAY be set using the gRPC message:
+Set the relationships of a verification method using the gRPC message:

 ```
 MsgSetVerificationRelationships(did string, accountId string, relationships []string, signerAccount string)